Health Insurance Spain for Expats (2026 Guide)

 Before choosing any plan, it’s essential to understand how health insurance fits into your specific visa pathway and legal status in Spain.

-Spanish consulates apply strict rules from the Ministry of Foreign Affairs (MAEC).
+Health insurance Spain visa requirements are defined by Spanish consulates under the Ministry of Foreign Affairs (MAEC).

 A compliant policy must:

 Health insurance is only one part of the residency process.
-To understand how insurance fits into each visa pathway, see our complete overview of Spanish Residence Visa and Permits.
+To understand how insurance fits into each visa pathway, see our complete overview of:

 Private health insurance is mandatory for most long-stay residence permits, especially for applicants under the Non-Lucrative / Retirement Visa Spain and the Digital Nomad Visa Spain, where consulates require full private coverage with no copayments or waiting periods.